intel/meta-acrn/docs/getting-started.md

 #### ACRN BOARD Configuration

 To build for your target board, set `ACRN_BOARD` in your `conf/local.conf`.
-By default it is set to `nuc7i7dnb`
+By default it is set to `nuc11tnbi5`
 ```
 ACRN_BOARD = "whl-ipc-i5"
 ```

 Supported Boards:
-- apl-mrb
-- apl-up2-n3350
-- apl-up2
-- nuc6cayh
+- nuc11tnbi5
-- nuc7i7dnb
+- cfl-k700-i7
 - whl-ipc-i5
-- whl-ipc-i7

-For More information, Please check [Supported Hardware](https://projectacrn.github.io/2.4/reference/hardware.html)
+For More information, Please check [Supported Hardware](https://projectacrn.github.io/2.7/reference/hardware.html)

 #### ACRN SCENARIO Configuration

 To build for your acrn scenario, set `ACRN_SCENARIO` in your `conf/local.conf`.
-By default it is set to `industry` scenario.
+By default it is set to `shared` scenario.
 ```
 ACRN_SCENARIO  = "hybrid"
 ```
 Supported scenarios:
 - sdc
-- logical_partition
+- shared
-- industry
+- partitioned
 - hybrid
 - hybrid_rt

-For more information, please check [Build With the ACRN Scenario](https://projectacrn.github.io/2.4/getting-started/building-from-source.html#build-with-the-acrn-scenario)
+For more information, please check [Generate a Scenario Configuration File and Launch Scripts](https://projectacrn.github.io/2.7/getting-started/getting-started.html#generate-a-scenario-configuration-file-and-launch-scripts)

-To customize ACRN Configruation, please check [Introduction to ACRN Configuration](https://projectacrn.github.io/2.4/tutorials/acrn_configuration_tool.html)
+To customize ACRN Configruation, please check [Introduction to ACRN Configuration](https://projectacrn.github.io/2.7/tutorials/acrn_configuration_tool.html)

 #### ACRN BUILD MODE Configuration

-To build ACRN in `RELEASE` mode, set `1` to `ACRN_RELEASE` in your `conf/local.conf`.
-By default it is set to `0`
+To build ACRN in `RELEASE` mode, set `y` to `ACRN_RELEASE` in your `conf/local.conf`.
+By default it is set to `n`
 ```
-ACRN_RELEASE = "1"
+ACRN_RELEASE = "y"
 ```

-To build ACRN in `DEBUG` mode, set `0` to `ACRN_RELEASE` in your `conf/local.conf`.
+To build ACRN in `DEBUG` mode, set `n` to `ACRN_RELEASE` in your `conf/local.conf`.
 ```
-ACRN_RELEASE = "0"
+ACRN_RELEASE = "n"
 ```

 ### Kernel Configuration